Leonard Riggio, who forged a bookselling empire at Barnes & Noble, dead at 83 - Local News 8

 Riggio died Tuesday “following a valiant battle with Alzheimer’s disease,” according to a statement issued by his family.
 He had stepped down as chairman in 2019 after Barnes & Noble was sold to the hedge fund Elliott Advisors.

+“His leadership spanned decades, during which he not only grew the company but also nurtured a culture of innovation and a love for reading,” reads a statement from Barnes & Noble.

-Riggio’s near-half century reign at Barnes & Noble began in 1971 when he used a $1.2 million loan to purchase the company’s name and its flagship store on lower Fifth Avenue in Manhattan.
+Riggio’s near-half century reign began in 1971 when he used a $1.2 million loan to purchase Barnes & Noble’s name and its flagship store on lower Fifth Avenue in Manhattan.
 He acquired hundreds of new stores over the next 20 years and, in the 1990s, launched what became a nationwide empire of “superstores” that combined a chain’s discount prices and massive capacity with the cozy appeal of couches, reading chairs and cafes.

 “Our bookstores were designed to be welcoming as opposed to intimidating,” Riggio told The New York Times in 2016.
 “These weren’t elitist places.
 You could go in, get a cup of coffee, sit down and read a book for as long as you like, use the restroom.
 These were innovations that we had that no one thought was possible.”